 Coming soon!
 Our webinar just ended.
 Check back soon to watch the video.

 Telegraf is a plugin-driven server agent for collecting & reporting metrics and there are many plugins already written to source data from a variety of services and systems.
 However, there may be instances where you need to write your own plugin to source data from your particular systems.
-In this session, Jack Zampolin will provide you with the steps on how to write your own Telelgraf plugin.
+In this session, Noah Crowley will provide you with the steps on how to write Telegraf plugins.
 This will require an understanding of the Go programming language.

-Watch the webinar “Write Your Own Telegraf Plugin” by clicking on the download button on the right.
+Watch the webinar “Write Your Own Telegraf Plugin” by filling out the form and clicking on the download button on the right.
 This will open the recording.